OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/General.md

 ### How to convert areas to and from OpenTabletDriver? {#area-conversion}

-#### Conversion through the UI
+#### Conversion through the OpenTabletDriver UI

-- Right click the tablet area editor
+- Right click the Tablet Area Editor
-- Click the `convert item` menu item
+- Click the `Convert Item` menu item
-- Select the OEM driver and insert your area values
+- Select your target OEM driver, and insert the appropriate values

 #### Conversion through manual calculation